Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Neighborhood and Community Use

-Electric carts excel here.
+Electric golf carts excel here.
 The quiet operation won't disturb neighbors.
 The range is more than adequate for typical neighborhood driving.
 Operating costs are minimal.
-Street-legal electric carts blend seamlessly into residential communities where noise ordinances and environmental concerns matter.
-For Kansas City suburbs, Wichita neighborhoods, and community developments throughout the region, electric carts are the natural choice.
+Street-legal electric golf carts blend seamlessly into residential communities where noise ordinances and environmental concerns matter.
+For Olathe neighborhoods, Wichita communities, Springdale area developments, and residential areas throughout Kansas and Arkansas, electric golf carts are the natural choice.

 Golf Course Use